kellymears/sage-next/README.md

 ## Requirements

 - Node
-- WPGraphQL plugin
+- WPGraphQL

 ## Features

 - Static site generation and component rehydration
 - GraphQL data modeling
-- Emotion styled components
+- CSS-in-JS theming
 - Despite being very opinionated it's really not so opinionated at all.

 ## Build commands

-`yarn dev` starts up an HMR dev server to hack on

-`yarn build` compiles the theme and writes the static content to the out dir.
+`yarn dev` starts up an HMR dev server to hack on `yarn build` compiles the theme and writes the static content to the out dir.

 ## Structure